lutris/lutris/README.rst

 Want to make Lutris better?
 Help implement features, fix bugs, test pre-releases, or simply chat with the developers?

+Improve the code by just cloning the repository, editing the scripts and then starting Lutris with the ``./bin/lutris -d`` command.

 You can always reach us on:

 * Discord: https://discordapp.com/invite/Pnt5CuY